JustinTat2/Blackjack/README.md

 Update 4 on July 15th - Massive overhaul of user interface.
 Practiced some more with CSS techniques such as Flexbox and CSSGrid.
 Getting the hang of it.

+Update 5 on July 17th - Used arrays, splice, index methods to implement BJ game with all suits.
+This makes the game much more realistic.

 Sources: